marcodondo97/MatLabScript-captchabreaker/README.md

 Matlab script to resolve captcha images

 <h2> Introduction </h2>
 A captcha test is designed to determine if an online user is really a human, or if it is a bot.
 Captcha stands for "Completely Automated Public Turing Test To Tell Computers and Humans Apart".
-Users often come across captcha tests on the WWW.
+Users often come across captcha tests on the web.
 This script wants to modify captcha in ordere to make it more computer readeble through Matlab language.

 <h2> Description</h2>